JesseEmond/blitz-2025-registration/README.md

 - _get_aggressive_path_ **60% relative speedup**: Instead of working with a 2D grid & positions, assign empty tiles a unique ID (quick lookup index in a 2D grid) and treat it as a smaller 1D array.
 Use this representation to easily replace `HashMap` for pathfinding `cost` and `came_from` as vectors [`c40df79`](https://github.com/JesseEmond/blitz-2025-registration/commit/c40df79659b0e837d5bbbf2e2b5e8ea0f48424c7);
 - _get_aggressive_path_ **96% relative speedup**: Avoid sorting the entire frontier on each loop iteration, but while preserving the behavior of the JS implementation that sorts each time [`2710622`](https://github.com/JesseEmond/blitz-2025-registration/commit/27106223aae66a9a31c3afe42de1de9efa4d3724) -- will detail below;
 - _get_aggressive_path_ **93% relative speedup** (when player is near): Early exit pathfinding when the target is found, relevant in real play when we're getting chased and the Shark gets closer and closer [`0d6de5f`](https://github.com/JesseEmond/blitz-2025-registration/commit/0d6de5f9049854b39488dfc745a66ec3a4db66ca)
-- _get_aggressive_path_ **50% speedup**: after refactor that creates a common interface for slow & fast pathfinding implementation, to unit test correctness of optimization ([`16ca111`](https://github.com/JesseEmond/blitz-2025-registration/commit/16ca1119677ebf5a3b3828f307385fb88a72975b)), suspected due to removing `next_frontier` deque and just using the one frontier with simpler buffers ([`2af1797`](https://github.com/JesseEmond/blitz-2025-registration/commit/2af1797f9ae3b629776ac365fc3f454b6d017ea8)) -- will detail below;
+- _get_aggressive_path_ **50% speedup**: after refactor that creates a common interface for slow & fast pathfinding implementation, to unit test correctness of optimization ([`16ca111`](https://github.com/JesseEmond/blitz-2025-registration/commit/16ca1119677ebf5a3b3828f307385fb88a72975b)), speedup suspected due to removing `next_frontier` deque and just using the one frontier with simpler buffers ([`2af1797`](https://github.com/JesseEmond/blitz-2025-registration/commit/2af1797f9ae3b629776ac365fc3f454b6d017ea8)) -- will detail below;
 - Precompute neighbors of each tiles on the first tick [`239c202`](https://github.com/JesseEmond/blitz-2025-registration/commit/239c202d6247371b42c3f6c96db8d22b3992426a);
 - Precompute paths for all possible empty tile pairs [`4563896`](https://github.com/JesseEmond/blitz-2025-registration/commit/4563896952d6a4ad90f529803a7edd881a854591);